kafeiyin00/TestDataForPanoramicLidar/README.md

 If you use this data in your paper, please cite our work. :)

 [Automatic registration of panoramic image sequence and mobile laser scanning data using semantic features, Jianping Li, Bisheng Yang, et.al.
 2017, In ISPRS](https://www.sciencedirect.com/science/article/pii/S0924271617303829)

+Any question about this data, please contact bshyang@whu.edu.cn lijianping@whu.edu.cn